newmediacollective/Sites/README.md

 ```

 ### Multiple Sites
-Managing multiple sites on the same machine is pretty simple.
+Managing multiple sites on the same machine is pretty simple (you can host them on different servers if you prefer).

 **1. Create a new site on your server**
 ```